Students learn skills for orientation and mobility (O&M) to become aware of their surroundings and move around independently.

 O&M Severity Rating Scales

-The severity rating scales support consistency in determining service delivery times for students who are Blind or Visually Impaired.
-Use the scales to establish how often a particular service should be delivered to a student.
+The severity rating scale supports consistency in determining service delivery times for students who are Blind or Visually Impaired.
+Use the scale to establish how often a particular service should be delivered to a student.

-Use the SRS+ when services are delivered to students with additional needs.
+Use the SRS-Plus when services are delivered to students with additional needs.